Phoenix Island: Development

 The project's program was developed by Leisure Quest International (USA) as was the development's Conceptual Design and Master Plan.
 The development was sold in 2006 to a Shanghai Developer.
 The design development of the project was undertaken by Beijing architectural firm MAD Studio, who won the contract in 2007, total investment in the project exceeds 3 billion RMB (approximately $464 million).
-It is due for completion in 2014.
+It was due for completion in 2014.

 Prices of luxury residential units on Phoenix Island range from 50,000 RMB to 100,000 RMB per square metre, (approximately $7,700 to $15,400 USD), comparable to high-end properties in Beijing and Shanghai.
-There has been recent reporting that property values are decreasing as businessmen and officials seek to sell off properties.

-Google Earth imagery dated 21 February 2020 shows that the Western Island is being used by the China Coast Guard as a mooring for some of its larger ocean-going patrol vessels.
+Google Earth imagery dated 21 February 2020 shows that the Western Island was being used by the China Coast Guard as a mooring for some of its larger ocean-going patrol vessels.
+The western island has been removed as of June 2022.

 Components

 The eastern island is divided into eight main sections, and includes: